tcrump38/LIRI-Bot/README.md

 # LIRI-Bot

+LIRI is a Language Interpretation and Recognition Interface.
+LIRI will be a command line node app that takes in parameters and gives you back data.
+It is similar to SIRI but without voice recognition.
+The app will incorporate Spotify, Bands in Town, and OMDB API data to pull information about music, concerts, and movies.

 <img width="574" alt="screen shot 2018-12-13 at 2 03 07 pm" src="https://user-images.githubusercontent.com/39817046/50045677-d4e0bc00-005c-11e9-8fef-3d5e8aca43b5.png">

 <img width="571" alt="screen shot 2018-12-13 at 2 05 02 pm" src="https://user-images.githubusercontent.com/39817046/50045684-ef1a9a00-005c-11e9-9361-79fc88ea1df7.png">